The Grinch Grinches the Cat in the Hat: Production notes

 Both the Grinch and the Cat in the Hat were recast with different voice actors than the ones used in previous specials, all of whom had died.
-Bob Holt voiced the Grinch (Hans Conried, who voiced the Grinch in Halloween Is Grinch Night, died a few months before this special had aired, while Boris Karloff, the original voice of the Grinch, died in 1969), while Mason Adams took over voicing the Cat in the Hat from Allan Sherman, who died in 1973.
+Bob Holt voiced the Grinch (Hans Conried, who voiced the Grinch in Halloween Is Grinch Night, died four months before this special had aired, while Boris Karloff, the original voice of the Grinch, died in 1969) and Mason Adams took over voicing the Cat in the Hat from Allan Sherman, who died in 1973.

 Since Freleng was absent from production on Pink at First Sight due to him breaking up the studio he began with DePatie before returning to Warner Bros., this was the only other fully animated DFE production to be made by Marvel Productions and one of the last DFE cartoons Freleng was involved in.
+Coincidentally, Marvel's figurehead, Stan Lee, had served in the same division of the United States Army as Dr. Seuss during World War II.

 Home media

-The special was first released on VHS in the mid-80s via CBS/Fox Video's Playhouse Video division, and reissued later in the decade.
-This release used its working title The Cat in the Hat Gets Grinched.
-The special retained its normal name on VHS re-releases (including Dr. Seuss Sing-Along Classics by 20th Century Fox Home Entertainment with CBS Video and Fox Kids Video).
+The special was first released on VHS in the mid-80s via CBS/Fox Video's Playhouse Video division, and reissued later in the 90s by Random House Home Video.
+The Random House Home Video release used the title The Cat in the Hat Gets Grinched.
+The special retained its normal name on VHS re-releases (including Dr. Seuss Sing-Along Classics) by 20th Century Fox Home Entertainment with CBS Video and Fox Kids Video.
 It was also re-released on VHS in 2000 by Paramount Home Entertainment.

 It was later released on DVD by Universal Pictures Home Entertainment/Universal Studios Family Productions.
 The special was released again on DVD by Warner Home Video on October 18, 2011 as part of the Dr. Seuss's Holidays on the Loose!
 DVD set, along with How the Grinch Stole Christmas! and Halloween Is Grinch Night.
 In October 2018, it was released on Blu-ray by Warner Bros.
 Home Entertainment as an extra on Dr. Seuss' How the Grinch Stole Christmas: The Ultimate Edition, along with Halloween Is Grinch Night.
 Both extras were remastered in high definition for this release.